DanielYu842/Whistler-Hack-The-Hammer/README.md

 # Hack-The-Hammer

-This is our project for the Hack the Hammer hackathon that won the best security hack prize.
+This is our project for Hack the Hammer.
+We won the overall best security hack.